Manage users, groups, and roles with SCIM

 * **Optional**: `path` (path prefix within the bucket), `kmsKeyId` (KMS key for encryption, for example for AWS), `awsExternalId` (AWS cross-account access), `azureTenantId` (Azure tenant ID), `azureClientId` (Azure managed identity client ID).

 W\&B validates that the bucket exists and is reachable before creating the team.
-If validation fails, the SCIM request fails and the team is not created.
+If validation fails, the SCIM request fails and the team isn't created.

 An invalid `provider` value returns `400 Bad Request` with a SCIM error that lists the allowed values.